 Browse blogs by subject

-Our next webinar takes place in collaboration with the IMAPCT Centre of Competence.
+This webinar was organised in collaboration with the IMAPCT Centre of Competence.
 Transkribus is a Research Infrastructure for automated transcription, recognition and searching in historical documents – whether they are handwritten or printed, date back to the middle-ages or represent modern writing in Latin, English, Finnish, Arabic or any other character based alphabet.
-Transkribus […]
+Transkribus is part […]

 Digitization of cultural heritage is big business nowadays and the possibilities seem endless – But how do we actually get what we ask for?
 And how can we assess if we get what we ask for?
 QA workflows in times of mass rapid ex- or internal digitization emerge and the necessity becomes more and more […]

 What are the Digitisation Days?
 The Digitisation Days aim to present an up-to-date vision of the most recent advances in technology for the digitisation of text, to showcase successful experiences in their application and to explore the challenges for the near future of digitisation.
 It comprises the DATeCH International Conference that is conceived as forum […]

 The British Library has a large digitisation portfolio and currently there are about 25 initiatives at the British Library which vary in terms of scale, funding models and process.
 Digitisation is delivered both internally and through partnerships and the Library has been investing in infrastructure and business process developments.
 The presentation will explain the processes […]